fmuller-pns/esp32-vscode-project-template/readme.md

 4. The program stops at the breakpoint and you can see variables and more

 ## Generate Doxygen documentation

+You can use [Using Tasks for ESP32](#Using-Tasks-for-ESP32-to-run,-debug-Project-and-so-on) or follow the steps below.

 1. Open external terminal from vscode, using keyboard shortcut: `Ctrl+Shift+C`, or pressing `F1` key and typing `external`
 2. Generate HTML documentation